sf-wdi-40/project-03/feedback.md

 * **Code Quality**: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code?

 * **Problem Solving**: Are you able to defend why you implemented your solution in a certain way?
 Can you demonstrate that you thought through alternative implementations?

-You'll be receiving written feedback from your instructors.
+You'll be receiving feedback via an in-depth 1:1 meeting for code review with an instructor.
 The criteria above will be evaluated as either **does not meet expectations**, **meets expectations**, or **exceeds expectations**.